OCA Technical Specification

 - Copyrights:

-- Human Colossus Foundation, EUPL v1.2 licence.
+Human Colossus Foundationi, EUPL v1.2 licence .

 - Governance:

-The Decentralised Semantics Working Group maintains the OCA specification at Human Colossus Foundation .
+Technology Council maintains the OCA specification at Human Colossus Foundation .
 Comments regarding this specification can be provided as issues on the official OCA Github .

 - Contact: